sumn2u/deep-waste-app/README.md

 # Deep Waste

-An app that use [machine learning model](https://www.kaggle.com/code/sumn2u/garbage-classification) to classify the waste and manage it effectively.
+An app that use [waste classification machine learning model](https://colab.research.google.com/drive/1yWqc8TRS0I21RdfHLPRTQIs37ANOx-Uq) to classify the waste and manage it effectively.
 It a standalone app and works without internet.

 <img alt="Instructions"  src="./app_banner.png">